Jon Wiener: Journalism and political commentary

-Since 1984, Wiener has been a contributing editor for The Nation magazine, where he has written about diverse topics including campus issues, intellectual controversies, and southern California politics.
+Since 1984, Wiener has been a contributing editor for The Nation magazine, where he has written about diverse topics including campus issues, intellectual controversies, and Southern California politics.
 His writing has also appeared in The Guardian, The New York Times Magazine, The New Republic, and the Los Angeles Times.
+He regularly publishes reviews of books pertaining to the American political left in the 1960s and '70s.

-Wiener hosted a weekly podcast for The Nation, “Start Making Sense,” and a weekly radio program for Los Angeles radio station KPFK 90.7 FM.
+Wiener has hosted a weekly podcast called "Start Making Sense" for The Nation, and a weekly radio program for Pacifica Radio station KPFK 90.7 FM in Los Angeles.

 In his journalism, Wiener, writing in the Los Angeles Times at the beginning of 2020, correctly predicted that 2020 would be "The Worst Year of Trump’s Life."
-He interviewed Chinese dissident artist Ai Wei Wei about the international refugee crisis—the subject of Ai's film "Human Flow."
+He interviewed Chinese dissident artist Ai Wei Wei about the international refugee crisis—the subject of Ai's film Human Flow.
 He interviewed Georgia's voting rights organizer Stacey Abrams about her work.
 And he spoke with the award-winning novelist Margaret Atwood about “the shocking relevance of “The Handmaid’s Tale.”

-He also has written on historical topics – on the 50th anniversary of the My Lai Massacre, he wrote about the "forgotten hero" who "stopped the My Lai massacre," quoting from his interview for KPFK with army helicopter pilot Hugh Thompson.
-And he wrote for the New York Times Book Review about how the sixties are remembered in America.
-While Wiener is perhaps best known for his battling to expose the FBI's surveillance of John Lennon, he also was instrumental in getting the FBI to release documents about its surveillance of comedian Groucho Marx.
+Wiener has also written on historical topics.
+On the 50th anniversary of the My Lai Massacre, he wrote about the "forgotten hero" who stopped the massacre, quoting from his interview for KPFK with U.S. Army helicopter pilot Hugh Thompson Jr. He wrote for the New York Times Book Review about how the Sixties are remembered in America.
+While Wiener is perhaps best known for his efforts to expose the FBI's surveillance of John Lennon, he also was instrumental in getting the FBI to release documents about its surveillance of comedian Groucho Marx.